-The Project Team made visits to RLA #4 to determine the situation and condition of the structures.
-Visual analysis was verified by queries of Wagoner County Assessor data.
+The Project Team made a number of visits to RLA #8 to determine the situation and condition of the structures.
+Visual analysis was verified by queries of Tulsa County Assessor data.

-Structure Type.
+Structure Type

-The structures in RLA #4 are both light industrial/commercial quonset hut-style buildings.
+The structures in RLA #8 are all single-family residences.